 In a cohort of 191 hospitalised COVID-19 patients with a completed outcome, the median time from illness onset to discharge was 22.0 days (IQR 18.0-25.0) and the median time to death was 18.5 days (15.0-22.0).
 Thirty-two patients (17%) required invasive mechanical ventilation and the median time from onset to mechanical ventilation was 14.5 days.
-Therefore, early endpoint assessment, such as 28 days after randomisation, is likely to provide largely complete outcome data and will permit early assessment of treatment efficacy and safety.6 For influenza, the average length of hospital stay in the UK is around 9 days, so assessment at 28 days will capture most outcomes.7
+Therefore, early endpoint assessment, such as 28 days after randomisation, is likely to provide largely complete outcome data and will permit early assessment of treatment efficacy and safety.9 reliable information from randomised trials (including from this study).
+For example, in June 2020, results from the RECOVERY trial showed that dexamethasone reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.
+In response, many clinical guidelines now recommend the use of dexamethasone as standard of care for these types of patients.

-1.5 Potential for effective treatments to become available
+1.4 Potential for effective treatments to become available

 In early 2020, when the trial first started, there were no known treatments for COVID-19.
-However, over time, effective treatments may become available, typically as the result of reliable information from randomised trials (including from this study).
-For example, in June 2020, results from the RECOVERY trial showed that dexamethasone 6mg once daily reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.
-In response, many clinical guidelines now recommend the use of dexamethasone 6mg once daily as standard of care for these types of patients.
+However, over time, effective treatments may become available, typically as the result of

-The RECOVERY trial randomises eligible participants to usual standard of care for the local hospital alone vs usual standard of care plus one or more additional study treatments.
+The RECOVERY trial randomises eligible participant to usual standard of care for the local hospital alone vs usual standard of care plus one or more additional study treatments.
 Over time, it is expected that usual standard of care alone will evolve.
 Thus randomisation will always be relevant to the current clinical situation and the incremental effects of the study treatments will be appropriately assessed.

-1.6 Early phase assessments
+1.5 Early phase assessments

-In the UK, the COVID-19 Therapeutics Advisory Panel (CTAP^a) may propose that RECOVERY assesses interventions for which additional information is required before they are considered for large-scale assessment of the impact on mortality.
+In the UK, the COVID-19 Therapeutics Advisory Panel (CTAP^c) may propose that RECOVERY assesses interventions for which additional information is required before they are considered for large-scale assessment of the impact on mortality.
 Such assessments will be tailored to the uncertainty specific to the intervention and typically be conducted at a subset of sites among a smaller group of participants before the results are reviewed and a decision made whether to include them in the main trial.